kcm2/ab/references/angelbeatshd.rst

 Chapter 7
 -----------

-* Ooyama, Hinata and Yuri are digging holes in the forest [#v2c7-1]_. <Guy> is the one that told them to do that.
+* Ooyama, Hinata and Yuri are digging holes in the forest [#v2c7-1]_.
+Chaa is the one that told them to do that.
 * A "flashback" to when all 4 of them were at the tennis courts.
 How long ago that was can't be determined.
-* Yuri suggests they should team up, <Guy> doesn't like this, shoots Yuri which grazes her cheek.
+* Yuri suggests they should team up, Chaa doesn't like this, shoots Yuri which grazes her cheek.
-* <Guy> suggests fatally shooting Kanade, before tying her up and putting in a hole in the ground deep enough that she can't get back out of, so Kanade can't move or use her powers.
+* Chaa suggests fatally shooting Kanade, before tying her up and putting in a hole in the ground deep enough that she can't get back out of, so Kanade can't move or use her powers.
-* <Guy> says all 3 of them (Ooyama, Hinata and Yuri) will dig the holes.
+* Chaa says all 3 of them (Ooyama, Hinata and Yuri) will dig the holes.
 * Ooyama says they need to dig down 10 meters, it appears they have dug around 5 feet so far.
-* <Guy> falls asleep, Yuri goes to take his gun, and holds <Guy> at gunpoint.
+* Chaa falls asleep, Yuri goes to take his gun, and holds Chaa at gunpoint.
 He pulls out his own gun and they standoff.
 * Hinata jumps in the way, pushing Yuri over.
-She gets back up and shoots <Guy>, hitting him.
+She gets back up and shoots Chaa, hitting him.
 Yuri, Hinata and Ooyama run off.
 * Resting by a tree, they talk/plan.
-Yuri says she is going to challange <Guy> to a fight, and Kanade will referee, because she is the student council president.
+Yuri says she is going to challange Chaa to a fight, and Kanade will referee, because she is the student council president.
 * Yuri says if she loses, then she will do anything Kanade wants.
 If she wins, she wants Kanade to invite her for tea in her room.
 * Yuri also says that she wants to be friends with Kanade, which she seems to respond positively to [#v2c7-1]_.
 Yuri also says that the guy must come for tea too.
 Kanade agrees, saying that is how she would want it to be too.